millerom/CCA/cca.md

 - block in progress

 ### Project Memory
-- BRX
-- van tuning
-- greenhouse
-- other long-term efforts
+- structural categories of long-term, multi-session work
+- continuity rules for cross-session initiatives
+- instance-specific project labels are stored in behavioral memory (not in the CCA)

 ### Lexicon Memory
 - triggers